An assault by a dangerous weapon may be committed in either of two ways. It is either an attempted battery or an immediately

 3. The alleged victim reasonably thought an unpermitted touching was imminent.

 Using the knife example, if the defendant stood close to the alleged victim and waived the knife in an overt and menacing way, that would be a threatened battery (and the knife, of course, would be considered the dangerous weapon).
 For a threatened battery by dangerous weapon, the defendant must intend to cause fear.
-However, it is not necessary that the victim experienced any fear.
+However, it's not necessary that the victim experienced any fear.

 What is a dangerous weapon?